EarthCubeGeochron/Sparrow/README.md

 these import scripts will be run on an in-lab machine with access to the server.
-Data collection, storage, and analysis tools such as [`PyChron`](https://github.com/NMGRL/PyChron) sit immediately prior to this system in a typical lab's data lifecycle.
+Data collection, storage, and analysis tools such as [`PyChron`](https://github.com/NMGRL/PyChron) sit immediately prior to this system in a typical lab's data production pipeline.

 ## Design

 We want this to be software that can be used by many labs, so a strong and flexible design is crucial.
 We envision an extensible core with well-documented interfaces for pluggable components.
+Key goals from a development perspective will be a clear, concise, **well-documented** and extensible schema, and a reasonably small and stable code footprint for the core functionality, with clear "hooks" for lab specific functionality.

+Currently, we envision a technology stack consisting of

 - Python-based backend (v3)
 - `sqlalchemy` for database access
 - `Flask` for web-application development
 - `click` for command line
-- PostgreSQL as the database backend (optionally configurable to other databases)
+- PostgreSQL as the database backend (optionally configurable to other databases) with a configurable and extensible schema
 - Managed with `git` with separate branches for analytical types and individual labs.
 - Code and issues tracked on Github.
-- Packaged for a virtualized servers, and potentially for lightweight, containerized (e.g. Docker) instances.
+- Software packaged for virtualized servers, and potentially for lightweight, containerized (e.g. Docker) instances.